jangevaare/PhyloTrees.jl/README.md

-# Phylogenetics.jl
+# PhyloTrees.jl

 [![Build Status](https://travis-ci.org/jangevaare/Phylogenetics.jl.svg?branch=master)](https://travis-ci.org/jangevaare/Phylogenetics.jl)

-Phylogenetics.jl has two main objectives.
+PhyloTrees.jl has two main objectives.
 The first objective is to provide a simple, fast, and flexible method of simulating genetic sequence data from a specified phylogenetic tree and substitution model.
 The second is to perform efficient likelihood calculations of phylogenetic trees with native Julia code.

 Currently the following substitution models are supported by Phylogenetics.jl:
 * JC69